Your cart is currently empty!

 Garlic can be planted in autumn and is ready for harvest in late spring to summer.
 The biggest bulbs are formed when the cloves are planted early in autumn, however planting too early can cause the bulbs to rot.
 Garlic is ready to plant when a shoot develops in the centre of the clove.
 Slice open a clove to check if the shoot has started.

-Select a full sun position with improved soil that is free draining.
-Add well-rotted manure a few weeks before planting.
-If the soil pH is neutral or low, adding lime can be beneficial.
 As the cloves are in the ground over autumn and winter when the soil can be quite damp, there must be very good drainage so they don’t rot before they have a chance to shoot.

 Garlic will grow well in containers, but it will take a long time for the crop to develop so it needs to be carefully managed when grown in pots.

 Correct watering and fertilizing are important.
 The soil needs to stay moist for the first few weeks after planting.
 After this, consistent autumn and winter rains should be enough to sustain the plant growth.
 Once the warmer weather returns, water regularly during the growing season, especially in spring.
-Fertilise with a balanced organic fertiliser at regular intervals to ensure the plant has enough food to grow strongly.
-Applications of a seaweed solution once a month will help develop the bulb.
+Garlic needs 25mm of watering each week.

-Garlic needs the transition from short cool days in winter to long warmer days in summer to set a good sized bulb.
+Garlic needs the transition from short cool days in winter to long warmer days in summer to set a good-sized bulb.
 In warmer, sub-tropical areas, the plant may produce lots of green top growth and very small bulbs.

 Why not try growing some garlic for yourself?
 Shop Garlic